computational tools for

 cancer spheroid models

-Over the past decades, three-dimensional tumor spheroids and organoids - so called tumoroids - have emerged as promising and physiologically relevant preclinical models.
-Unlike traditional two-dimensional culture systems, tumoroids preserve key aspects of the cellular heterogeneity and the three-dimensional spatial organization of human tumors.
-This provides a platform to investigate questions related to tumor architecture, treatment response and resistance mechanisms under controlled conditions.
+Three-dimensional tumor spheroids and organoids are increasingly used as physiologically relevant preclinical model systems.
+Unlike conventional two-dimensional cultures, they preserve key aspects of the cellular heterogeneity and three-dimensional spatial organization of human tumors.
+This makes them especially suitable for investigating questions related to tumor architecture, treatment response, and mechanisms of resistance under controlled experimental conditions.

-Tumor spheroids and tumoroids offer a unique opportunity for quantitative, biophysical research.
+In addition, spheroids and tumoroids provide a suitable platform for quantitative and biophysical research.

 Their controlled setting, combined with the three-dimensional architecture, makes them ideally suited for the application of advanced live-cell imaging, automated image analysis and computational modeling approaches that capture the spatial organization and temporal dynamics.